valkey-io/valkey-rfc/REFERENCE.md

 ### Testing (Optional)

-If there are any test scenarios planned out to support the feature's stability and validate behavior.
+If there are any test scenarios planned to ensure the feature's stability and validate its behavior.

 ### Debug mechanism (Optional)